ncagle/DNS-over-HTTPS/WebSockets.md

 WebSockets is similar to "TCP over HTTP".
 It provides a bidirectional transport meant for "anything".
 As such, it doesn't fit the "normal" libcurl transfer paradigms very well.
 It is rather similar to doing `CONNECT_ONLY` + `curl_easy_send/recv`.

-## libcurl-only
+## The curl tool

-Due to it being a transport for anything, it seems likely that websockets won't be exposed by the command line tool.
-Unless someone thinks of a good way to do it.
+Due to it being a transport for anything, it isn't ideal for the command line tool.
+It could possibly be made to work like TELNET does:

-(FG: Please reconsider?
-A simple “netcat” analogue would be _hugely_ useful!)
+ - read from stdin and pass it on to the server
+ - send data from server to stdout

+Makes it work similar to 'nc'.

 # API